Root CanalAn Overview

 Dr. Seith will drill a small hole in the backside of the infected tooth.
 Through the hole, a special tool will be inserted into the tooth and used to remove all of the diseased pulp tissue.

-The tooth is thoroughly cleaned and prepared for the guttab percha.
-Gutta Percha is a high quality material that is used to fill the tooth to replace the missing pulp.
+The tooth is thoroughly cleaned and prepared for the guttab percha, a high quality material that is used to replace the missing pulp.
 Once filled, the tooth is sealed with a cosmetic dental filling.

 Most patients will receive a dental crown after a root canal.
 The dental crown is like a cap that fits over the treated tooth and is permanently bonded into place.
 The dental crown secures the tooth and prevents further damage or decay.
 A dental crown is made from high quality dental ceramic that will be custom designed to blend in with your natural smile.